andydonzelli/cs1951a-blog/index.md

 ### Next Steps

-From our analysis, the data shows that the differences across boroughs might be too wide of a scope; therefore, we will investigating across neighborhoods to see how peak volume differs.
+From our analysis, the data shows that the differences across boroughs might be too wide of a scope; therefore, we will investigate across neighborhoods to see how peak volume differs.
 Additionally, since our data spans across 2 months, we will be narrowing this spectrum to by day and hour to see if we may find any trends.

 Looking forward, we aim to integrate additional possible explanatory variables such as average income in a given area of NYC to answer questions related to possible causations of income to ride services.